Rahul91/CommunityNewsPortal/README.md

 # Exotel_NewsPortal

-An online news portal by the community, for the community.
+An online news portal by the community, for the community, to the community.

 #Project Detail
 A python-django based website, that lets user, watch news, add news and upvote there favourate content.